IF NOT… IT COULD COST YOU THOUSANDS OF DOLLARS!

 Parent College To-Do List

-EFC Planning: estimate your financial aid eligibility so you know the dollar amount of scholarships and loans the student can receive.
+EFC Planning: estimate your financial aid eligibility and get your free college money report so you know your financial aid strategy, the dollar amount of scholarships, and loans the student can receive.

 Loan Planning: understand exactly how much education debt you can incur without jeopardizing your current budget, or your retirement funding.